 Seawolf Park, Naval memorial park in Galveston, United States.

-The remains of SS Selma, the largest concrete ship ever constructed during World War I, rest northwest of the fishing pier.
+The remains of SS Selma, the largest concrete ship ever built during World War I, lie northwest of the fishing pier in shallow water.
+At low tide the broken sections of the hull rise clearly above the waterline.

 Location: Galveston